 Health savings accounts (HSAs) are designed to facilitate savings for medical expenses.
 The best part about an HSA is that it allows for both a tax deduction in the year that you make the contribution and a tax-free distribution when you use the funds to pay for a qualified medical expense.
 The deadline for making an HSA contribution for a given tax year is the following April 15, which means you have some flexibility in the timing of the contribution.

 While the correct retirement account to select can be different for each Top Producer’s personal situation, the Solo 401(k) is often a great option to consider.
-One of the most significant advantages to a Solo 401(k) is that the contribution limit goes all the way up to $58,000 for tax year 2021.
-Additionally, if you are age 50 or over, the annual limit is increased to $64,500 for 2021.
+One of the most significant advantages to a Solo 401(k) is that the contribution limit goes all the way up to $66,000 for the tax year 2023.
+Additionally, if you are age 50 or over, the annual limit is increased to $73,500 for 2023.
 The high contribution limits of the Solo 401(k) allow you the ability to build up a huge deduction against your earned income.

 Every December, it is a good idea to take a look at your expected profit for the year and determine where you stand in comparison to your previous years’ earnings.
 Are you crushing it this year?
 Consider purchasing big-ticket business expense items in your highest income years when you will be in the higher tax brackets.
 Expenses such as computers, cellphones, cameras, and other big-ticket purchases have the most value as a deduction in the years that you make the most money.

-A few strategies for giving that could make sense for your situation include gifting highly appreciated stock, “stacking” your charitable giving every other tax year by giving in January and December for annual gifts, or donating directly from your IRA accounts if you are over the age of 70 1/2.
-Be sure to consult your financial planner and tax advisor before selecting the best option for your situation.
+Several strategies could make sense for your specific situation when it comes to giving.
+You could give appreciated stock.
+Appreciated stock “stacks” your charitable gifts every other tax year by donating in January and December for annual gifts.
+Or you could donate directly from your IRA accounts if you’re over 70 1/2 years old.
+We advise you to consult your financial planner and tax advisor before selecting the best option for your circumstances.

-If you feel you could use the help of a financial planner who specializes in the needs of Top Producers, we encourage you to check out our process.
-The best way to start the conversation would be to schedule an insight meeting with our team to see if we are the right fit to help you optimize your financial future.
+If you’re seeking the help of a financial planner specializing in Top Producers’ needs, check out our process.
+To initiate the conversation, we recommend scheduling an insight meeting with our team.
+An initial meeting will determine if we’re the right fit to help you optimize your financial future.